redpanda-data/connect/website/docs/components/processors/cache.md

 ### `ttl`

 The TTL of each individual item as a duration string.
 After this period an item will be eligible for removal during the next compaction.
-Not all caches support per-key TTLs, and those that do not will fall back to their generally configured TTL setting.
+Not all caches support per-key TTLs, those that do will have a configuration field `default_ttl`, and those that do not will fall back to their generally configured TTL setting.
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).